GTBitsOfGood/bog-component-library/README.md

 ## Build Instructions
 1. Clone the repository

+### Instructions to run the component library
+1. Run `cd component-library` to navigate to the component library directory
 2. Run `yarn` to install all dependencies
 3. Run `yarn storybook` to run the application and prompt the Storybook UI

+### Instructions to run the homepage
+Optional: If you're still in the component-library repo, run `cd ..` to navigate to the repo's base directory
+1. Run `cd homepage` to navigate to the component library directory
+2. Run `yarn` to install all dependencies
+3. Run `yarn start` to run the application and prompt the homepage

+Note: You can run both directories simultaneously (as they run on different ports)

 ## Gitflow
 Please do not push to main directly.
 BoG Component Library only accepts code that has been approved from a Pull Request.
 In order to make changes to the code, we recommend the following steps: